 </p>

-(Note: If you export icons from the FluxToolkit Icon Library, they are automatically formatted with currentColor so they are immediately Tailwind-ready!)
+(Note: If you export icons from the FluxToolkit Icon Library, they are automatically formatted with the currentColor attribute, meaning they are immediately Tailwind-ready out of the box!)

 2. Managing Sizes Fluidly

-While it's common for SVGs to have hard-coded width and height attributes (like width="24" height="24"), you usually want your icons to scale responsively alongside your text.
+While it is standard practice for raw SVGs to have hard-coded width and height attributes (like width="24" height="24"), in modern responsive web design, you usually want your icons to scale fluidly alongside your text and layout grids.

 <svg class="w-6 h-6" viewBox="0 0 24 24">...</svg>